jaisonfdo/SearchViewSample/README.md

 In this Sample app explains how to customize the SearchView and how to add circular reveal animation to SearchView.

+**Note:**

+Before executing the project you have to change the **“applicationId”** in the build.gradle(app) and also the **“product_id”** in the city_list.json file which is in the assets folder.

-For more information, check out my detailed guide here :  http://droidmentor.com/searchview-animation-like-whatsapp/
+For more information, check out my detailed guide here :  https://droidmentor.com/inapppurchase-subscription/